 There are many paths for your child to take after graduating from high school.
 If the choice is to attend college, it really doesn’t have to be the soul-crushing, high-stress ordeal that so many families report experiencing Just keep these three things in mind: 1) there are close to 3,000 4-year degree granting institutions out there; 2) when it comes to your child’s long-term success, his or her college’s fit is far more important than its ranking or selectivity; and 3) just breathe…it’s going to be ok.

-If you have a kid in high school, you know the answer.
-YES!.
 In this SBFC video, we asked teens from two of our Families Connected Partner Schools to share what stresses them out.
 The college admissions process was the most common theme we heard.

 If you are a parent who is listening to the voice of self-doubt because your friends are telling you that your son or daughter won’t succeed if he or she is not juggling three AP classes, there are plenty of experts who would recommend that you relax and let your kid enjoy high school.
 Please check out the following recommended reading selections:

 Frank Bruni’s book, “Where You Go Is Not Who You’ll be.”
 Bruni gives us a new perspective on the awful competition and a way out of the anxiety that it creates for all of us.
 Too busy to read the book?
 Read Bruni's great New York Times op ed piece summarizing what he thinks.

 We also recommend How To Raise and Adult by Julie Lythcott-Haims, and Overloaded and Underprepared by Denise Pope, Please click on the link below to visit our recommended reading list at Independent bookstore, Pages, to find these books and others.